dgorkinlab/fusil_v2_expression/README.md

 - Cardoso-Moreira et al mouse: characterize_expression/characterize_c-m_mouse.ipynb
 - ENCODE: characterize_expression/characterize_encode.ipynb

+Note: The Cardoso-Moreira et al human data was used to determine the maximum expressed tissue for each FUSIL gene.
+Code here:characterize_expression/c-m_add_expr_to_fusil.ipynb, and table here: characterize_expression/c-m_human_max_tissue.tsv.

 # Gene Set Enrichment Analysis (GSEA)

 We performed GSEA using gene expression values in a given tissue-stage to rank genes and testing for enrichment of FUSIL gene sets at either end of the rank distribution.
 That is performed in the following code books: